-DIY Remote Control Car: The best RC Car tutorial!
+DIY Remote Control Car: How to Make Your Own RC Car!

 Remote control cars have been the dream the toy for most kids.
 And you can never outgrow them!
 In this post, I will show you step by step, how to make a simple Remote Control Car that operates in RF (radio frequency).
 This is a very simple and beginner level robotic project which can be made by anyone with interest.
 I will be discussing on the working of all integrated circuits (IC) and modules used in this robot.
 And there is no programming required for making this robot!